markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 ### Timing

 Timing is important in two places.
-First, the clock signal that is passed to the sound card determines the tone of notes.
+First, the clock signal that is passed to the sound card determines the pitch of notes.
 The AY-3-8910 is designed to operate at around 2 MHz.
 With one of the Minstrel 4th configurations suggested above, the sound card will receive a clock signal of 1.625 MHz, which is close enough.
-I have worked out the tone values, associated with notes based on that clock speed.
-If you have a different clock speed, or if you want to port the Play utility to a different computer, you will want to recompute the tone values.
+I have worked out the pitch values, associated with notes based on that clock speed.
+If you have a different clock speed, or if you want to port the Play utility to a different computer, you will want to recompute the pitch values.
 To help do this, I have created a spreadsheet `tone_value_calculator.xlsx` into which you merely need to enter the clock signal you will pass to the sound card and then copy the source code from column K into an assembler source file.
 You then need to assemble the source again, to get a new version of the machine-code driver (see Building From Source).

 The clock speed of the Minstrel 4th is also important.
 The PLAY Utility beat timing is calibrated to a Minstrel 4th running at 3.25 MHz.
-If, instead, you run your Minstrel 4th at 6.5 MHz, then you will find that your tunes play at double-tempo (though the tone of notes will not be affected).
-The easiest way to corect this discrepancy is using the T command, halving the usual value.
+If, instead, you run your Minstrel 4th at 6.5 MHz, then you will find that your tunes play at double-tempo (though the pitch of notes will not be affected).
+The easiest way to correct this discrepancy is using the T command, halving the usual value.
 So, for example, to achieve a timing of 120 beats per minutes use the command `T60` rather than `T120`.

 If you use S.V.
-Bulba's PT2/PT3 player, you do not have a change to adjust either of these timing parameters (or, at least, I have not worked out how to adjust them), so you may find tunes do not play quite as they are intended.
-The sound card timing seems reasonable, so the tone of notes should be okay.
-However, if you run at 3.25 MHz, the tempo will be slow: running the Minstrel 4th at 6.5M MHz give a better result.
+Bulba's PT2/PT3 player, you do not have a chance to adjust either of these timing parameters (or, at least, I have not worked out how to adjust them), so you may find tunes do not play quite as they are intended.
+The sound card timing seems reasonable, so the pitch of notes should be okay.
+However, if you run at 3.25 MHz, the tempo will be slow: running the Minstrel 4th at 6.5 MHz give a better result.

 ### Building from Source